 If you’ve been the victim of cryptocurrency or bitcoin scams, don’t be disheartened.
-Due to the vast number of scams and the number of people hurt over the past five years, regulators worldwide have set their sites on any hint of impropriety in the crypto space.
+Due to the vast number of scams and the number of people hurt over the past five years, regulators worldwide have set their sights on any hint of impropriety in the crypto space.
 And take comfort in knowing that many people have recovered Bitcoin and other cryptocurrencies – nothing is truly anonymous.
 A great first step is to utilize our fund recovery company: Payback, by filling out our contact request form.
 We will assign someone to your case who will work with you throughout this challenging process and try every possible method to get your money back.
-Check out the testimonials and reviews for yourself – we have an industry-leading track record.